nfeldman/requirer/readme.md

 ======================

 This is a quick hack / distraction from the original requirer project because I wanted to visualize a large project built on dojo 1.5.
 Given an input js file, a json file mapping package paths to paths in the file system, e.g. {"dojo.":"/Users/noahfeldman/project/js/vendor", "mystuff.other":"/Users/noahfeldman/project/js"}, that the script is unable to infer otherwise.
 There are 5 types of output which all go to stdout, run ```node node-deps``` for info, or read the node-deps source.
 The fourth and fifth options will let you drop the output into a json file and feed it to many of of the examples on the d3js project's site.

+There's a second version, an even quicker hack, that will attempt to find all declared relationships between .js files.
+It recursively walks a directory, or set of directories, and indexes both dojo.provide and dojo.require.
+It is just a brute force scan of all the files, no optimizations or subtleties -- boring and easy, in other words -- all it does is build a big ball of json which we can later parse and manipulate into something we can visualize with d3.